Laravel is a free, open-source PHP framework for “web artisans”.

 The Big Picture of Converting a Laravel App to Mobile Apps

-Let’s say that you’ve built a cool web app using Laravel.
+You’ve built a cool web app using Laravel.
 It works great in browsers on desktop and mobile.
-How can you translate it into iOS and Android apps?
+Is it possible to translate it into iOS and Android apps?

 Unfortunately there is no magic button that allows you to just turn your Laravel app immediately into native apps that run on mobile operating systems.